-Sign in to Novanet to see the full list of Novanet search results to which you have access as a member of the MtA community.
-It is possible to search Novanet without signing in but search results will be different (certain items will not be included in the results list).
+Sign in to Novanet to see the full list of Novanet search results (some databases only show results when you're signed in).
+It is possible to search Novanet without signing in but search results may be different.

 To log into your Novanet account, click the My Account / Renew Books link on the main page of the Library website, or go to mta.novanet.ca and click on Sign In.